kgateway-dev/kgateway/docs/content/dev/example-proxy-controller.md

 ## How it will work

-A custom `Proxy` controller takes Gloo resources as input and writes the desired output to managed `Proxy` custom resources.
+A custom `Proxy` controller takes any inputs (in our case, Gloo custom resources in kubernetes) and writes the desired output to managed `Proxy` custom resource(s).

 In our case, we will write a controller that takes `Upstream`s and `Proxy`s as inputs and outputs a new `Proxy`.
 Then we will deploy the new controller to create and manage our new `my-cool-proxy` `Proxy` custom resource.
 Finally, we